(EXPANDED FROM 8/19/2022)

 In time, some automakers would have inevitably fallen by the wayside, perhaps partly due to the persistence of Detroit Mind.
 In 2017 — a half century after the dismemberment of GM and Ford — all five automakers might not have survived.

-But even in that case, splitting up GM and Ford would still have been worth it.
-Greater competition among American automakers — particularly in the 1970s and 1980s — could have meaningfully reduced import inroads into the U.S. market.
-The surviving domestic automakers would have been more efficient and adaptive than GM and Ford.
+But even in that case, splitting up GM and Ford could still have been worth it.
+Greater competition among U.S. automakers might have reduced inroads by foreign automakers.
+This is because the surviving domestic automakers were likely to be more efficient and adaptive than the old GM and Ford.

-Romney’s new twist on antitrust law was met with such hostility by the rest of the auto industry that he became a “pariah” (Foster, 2016; p.
+Romney’s new twist on antitrust law was met with such hostility by the rest of the auto industry that he became a “pariah” (Foster, 2017; p.
 173).
-Yet his idea could have played a crucial role in saving the American auto industry from itself.
-File that under: “No good deed goes unpunished.”
+It’s thus understandable why his proposal has received so little attention in the automotive media.
+The irony is that more effective antitrust laws could have played a crucial role in saving Detroit from itself.

 NOTES:

 This story was first posted Aug.
-1, 2019, updated on March 26, 2021 and slightly expanded on Aug.
-19, 2022.
+1, 2019, updated on March 26, 2021 and expanded on Aug.
+19, 2022 and Dec.
+11, 2024.
 Market share figures are from Wards Auto (2017).
-Note that these figures look somewhat different from those typically used at Indie Auto because they are for sales of cars and trucks of all types.
+These figures are different from those typically used at Indie Auto because they are for sales of cars and trucks of all types.

 Share your reactions to this post with a comment below or a note to the editor.